WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Method 3 will definitely work, requires a computer and it will erase your data.

-You must not use any backups with Method 3

 ### Method 1

 1. Remove the Config Profile and uninstall every app you've installed